YohanDecamps/Advent-of-Code-2024/README.md

-# Advent Of Code 2024
+# Advent Of Code 2024 :christmas_tree:

 This is my repository for the Advent of Code 2024.
 I will be solving the puzzles in C++ trying to improve my skills in this language and learn the [STL algorithms](https://en.cppreference.com/w/cpp/algorithm). **My goal is not to solve the puzzles as fast as possible**, but to solve them in the best way I can.